tunglamdev/TeoStore/README.md

 # Teo-Store
- E-commerce website for sports business - My project for the subject
+ This is an e-commerce website saling vegetables at the Teo store

  ## Technical Stack
  - PHP-MVC
  - MySQL
  - Javascript
  - Bootstrap
- - HTML, CSS
+ - CSS
  - AdminLTE

  ## UI